‘Royal Palace,’ once a forbidden zone -now open to the public

-Many of you have heard about the Presidential Palace in Tirana, the former Royal Palace and nowadays known as “Palace of Brigades”.
-From today the Royal Palace will be open for the public only in weekends.
-As we approached the entrance we felt the emotions of something magical, the pathway of the main garden is covered with big trees and flowers.
-The Royal Garden was truly amazing with big trees, colorful flowers and sculptures.
-Everyone started to take photos of the forest’s path, the labyrinths garden and the palace.
-The first visitors were journalists and people who live nearby the Royal Palace.
-When we asked how they learn about the news, they said from “Facebook”, and they wanted to be first to see it today.
+As we approached the entrance, we felt the emotions of something magical; the pathway of the central garden was covered with big trees and flowers.
+The Royal Garden was excellent, with big trees, colorful flowers, and sculptures.
+Everyone started to take photos of the forest’s path, the labyrinth garden, and the palace.
+The first visitors were journalists and people who lived near the Royal Palace.
+When we asked how they learned about the news, they said from “Facebook” and wanted to be the first to see it today.

-This palace has been surrounded by high walls and guards, and no one can come close to it without an invitation from insiders.
-The palace designed by three Italian architects, including Giulio Berte on 1936.
-Due to the outbreak of World War II, and the 1939 Italian Invasion of Albania, King Zog I fled Albania and never had a chance to see the Palace fully constructed.
+High walls and guards have surrounded this palace, and no one can come close to it without an invitation from insiders.
+The palace was designed by three Italian architects, including Giulio Berte, in 1936.
+Due to the outbreak of World War II and the 1939 Italian Invasion of Albania, King Zog I fled Albania and never had a chance to see the Palace entirely constructed.
 The Italians finished construction and used the Palace mainly for the Army Headquarters.
-The building was redesigned and completed in 1941, by the Florentine architect Gherardo Bosio.
+The building was redesigned and completed in 1941 by the Florentine architect Gherardo Bosio.

-The latest decades the Palace serves – even now- as the official residence of the President of the Republic of Albania and hosting State Receptions and Ceremonies, such as the annual end-of-year "Presidential Ball".
-On 8 October 2016, inside the premise of the Presidential Palace was organized the wedding reception of Prince Leka II with Ms. Elia Zaharia.
+In recent decades, the Palace has served – even now- as the official residence of the President of the Republic of Albania and hosts State Receptions and Ceremonies, such as the annual end-of-year “Presidential Ball.”
+On 8 October 2016, inside the Presidential Palace premises, Prince Leka II’s wedding reception was organized with Ms. Elia Zaharia.

-Architecturally, the Palace belongs to a Rationalism style.
+Architecturally, the Palace belongs to a rationalist style.
 It is unique in its genre, not only in the country but in the wider sphere of Fascist architecture, including in Italy itself.
-Its bas-reliefs were covered with drapes in the 1970s during the Cultural Revolution, but not destroyed.
+Its bas-reliefs were covered with drapes in the 1970s during the Cultural Revolution but not destroyed.

-Royal Garden situated near the Grand Park of Tirana, but the palace gardens are quite extensive.
-The Royal Palace is surrounded by trees for nearly 200 meters.
+Royal Garden is near the Grand Park of Tirana, but the palace gardens are extensive.
+Trees surround the Royal Palace for nearly 200 meters.
 The gardens are decorated in patterns and shapes of various designs.
 The Royal Park has an area of 74 ha.
-In various areas there are fountains, sculpture gallery, tree-lined gardens, spiral-shaped flowers and labyrinths, flower garden and forest path.
-Also there are many sculptures, not all in good shape, which require an immediate restoration.
-The importance of the this buildings stays in the fact that it resisted all the people’s interference.
-The woods are more than 80 years old, the same for other plants in the garden.
-Everything inside: the walls and rooms are preserved, but still need reassessment and revitalization because it hides a great potential of Albanian heritage.
-We would prefer to see there a guide, to show us all the history and the importance of everything hidden here.
-Probably the best way to visit this palace is to guide visitors and not let them wandering in the garden and everywhere.
-The good news is that Tirana has another interesting and important destination to impress the tourists.
+There are fountains, sculpture galleries, tree-lined gardens, spiral-shaped flowers and labyrinths, flower gardens, and forest paths in various areas.
+Also, many sculptures, not all in good shape, require immediate restoration.
+The importance of this building is that it resisted all the people’s interference.
+The woods are more than 80 years old, and the same is true for other plants in the garden.
+Everything inside: the walls and rooms are preserved, but they still need reassessment and revitalization because they hide a great potential of Albanian heritage.
+We would prefer to see there as a guide, to show us all the history and the importance of everything hidden here.
+The best way to visit this palace is to guide visitors and not let them wander in the garden and everywhere.
+The good news is that Tirana has another interesting and important destination to impress tourists.